deis/workflow/src/understanding-workflow/concepts.md

 The [builder][] component processes incoming `git push deis master` requests and manages your application packaging.

-If your application is using a [buildpack][buildpacks] builder will launch an ephemeral job to extract and execute the packaging instructions.
+If your application is using a [buildpack][buildpacks], builder will launch an ephemeral job to extract and execute the packaging instructions.
 The resulting application artifact is stored by the platform for execution during the run stage.

-If instead, you provide a [Dockerfile][dockerfile] builder will use the instructions you have provided to build a Docker Image.
+If instead builder finds a [Dockerfile][dockerfile], it follows those instructions to create a Docker image.
 The resulting artifact is stored in a Deis-managed registry which will be referenced during the run stage.

-If you already have an external system building your application container you can simply reference that artifact.
-When using [external Docker images][dockerimage] the builder component doesn't attempt to repackage your app.
+If another system already builds and packages your application, that container artifact can be used directly.
+When referencing an [external Docker image][dockerimage], the builder component doesn't attempt to repackage your app.

 ### Release Stage

-During the release stage, a [build][] is combined with [application configuration][config] to create a new numbered [release][].
+During the release stage, a [build][] is combined with [application configuration][config] to create a new, numbered [release][].
 New releases are created any time a new build is created or application configuration is changed.
-Tracking releases makes it easy to rollback to any previous release.
+Tracking releases as a "write-only ledger" this way makes it easy to rollback to any previous release.

 ### Run Stage

-The run stage is responsible for deploying the new release to the underlying Kubernetes cluster.
-The run stage launches a new Replication Controller which references the new release.
+The run stage deploys the new release to the underlying Kubernetes cluster by launching a new Replication Controller which references the new release.
 By managing the desired replica count, Workflow orchestrates a zero-downtime, rolling update of your application.
 Once successfully updated, Workflow removes the last reference to the old release.
 Note that during the deploy, your application will be running in a mixed mode.